-STUDENT ABSENCES AND EXCUSES PROCEDURE
+J-1550 © JH STUDENT ABSENCES AND EXCUSES

 The regular school attendance of a child of school age is required by state law.
 Regular school attendance is essential for success in school; therefore, absences shall be excused only for necessary and important reasons.
-Such reasons include but are not limited to illness, injury, bereavement of a family member, other family emergencies, and observance of major religious holidays of the family's faith or religious instruction and tribal obligations.
-For religious instruction and tribal obligations, written consent of a parent and approval of the principal are required.
-A student may be excused for parent or doctor authorized medical reasons.
-Time shall be provided for the student to make up the work.
+Such reasons include but are not limited to those reasons approved by the school administration such as, illness, bereavement, other family emergencies, and observance of major religious holidays of the family's faith.